 Part of me was fascinated with this botanical mini-lecture and the other part of me was focused on the challenging terrain before me.
 I was amazed that the huge feet of my elephant could so readily negotiate the tricky narrow trail, which would rise steeply only to then descend for 45 degrees to some tiny stream before rising sharply again.
 My mahout casually told me, “Oh sometimes, when it’s a bit wetter, she decides to slide down this part”, and I held on just that bit tighter.

 It was at this point, however, that I realized just how exciting this venture into the jungle really was.
 Sliding with an elephant – just the thought of it made me feel like I was taking on the world.
-Next we crossed the river, which flowed very swiftly around the elephant’s legs, next reaching up to her belly, until soon it seemed only her floppy ears were visible.
+Next, we crossed the river, which flowed very swiftly around the elephant’s legs, next reaching up to her belly, until soon it seemed only her floppy ears were visible.

 “Elephant riding income is what helps feed the 13 elephants that we care for and it pays their health care bills.
-These are rescue elephants.
+These are rescued elephants.
 Some were maimed (by illegal hunters), some were orphaned and some were rescued from inhumane treatment in work camps.
 Elephant riding is our best source of income and, without it, how would we survive?”

-Decisions about raising funds through offering elephant rides (which can get negative press but is conducted with great care here) and about other conservation efforts and strategies are carefully considered and implemented by The Conservation Response Unit (CRU) in conjunction with local communities and NGO’s, including some grass roots organisations.
+Decisions about raising funds through offering elephant rides (which can get negative press but is conducted with great care here) and about other conservation efforts and strategies are carefully considered and implemented by The Conservation Response Unit (CRU) in conjunction with local communities and NGO’s, including some grassroots organisations.

 One of these independent organisations is RAW Wildlife Encounters whose director, Jessica McKelson, long ago fell in love with the village of Tangkahan and its people.
 She decided to work with the local villagers to find a way for them to make a living that was both sustainable and legal.
 At that time, thirteen years ago, the village’s tourism potential was untapped.
 Over the years, RAW Wildlife Encounters has helped to develop a variety of sustainable community and conservation programs to support Tangkahan’s development as an ecotourism destination.